• Home

 Here we provide a brief description and history of the six residents of our twin bell towers:

 San Salvador was cast in 1923 at the Old Buckeye Bell Foundry of the E.W.
 Vanduzen Co. in Cincinnati, Ohio.
-The bell weighs 7,000 lbs., the clapper weighs 300 lbs., and the yoke and stand for the bell weigh 3,000 lbs.
-A bell at the University of Notre Dame in South Bend is the only one larger in Indiana.
+The bell weighs 7,000 lbs., the clapper weighs 300 pounds, and the yoke and stand for the bell weigh 3,000 pounds.

 Thanks to a polishing in 2008 by parishioner Ryne Friederick and a team of Boy Scouts, San Salvador gleams majestically when the sun’s rays catch it.
 The inscription (exactly as it appears) on the north face of the bell reads: